 The Company's CODM is the Chief Executive Officer ("CEO").
-In the second quarter of 2013, we changed the manner in which Company financial information is reported to the CODM.
-The Company's reportable segments have been identified primarily based on the types of products sold.
 Each reportable segment generates revenue from the sale of medical equipment and related services and/or sale of supplies.
 The Company has determined there are two segments, Cancer Detection ("Detection") and Cancer Therapy ("Therapy").

-The Detection segment consists of our advanced image analysis and workflow products, and the Therapy segment consists of our radiation therapy ("Axxent") products.
-The primary factors used by our CODM to allocate resources are based on revenues, operating income or loss, and earnings or loss before interest, taxes, depreciation, amortization, and other specific and non-recurring items ("Adjusted EBITDA") of each segment.
+The Detection segment consists of our advanced image analysis and workflow products, and the Therapy segment consists of our radiation therapy ("Axxent") products, and related services.
+The primary factors used by our CODM to allocate resources are based on revenues, gross profit, operating income or loss, and earnings or loss before interest, taxes, depreciation, amortization, and other specific and non-recurring items ("Adjusted EBITDA") of each segment.
 Included in segment operating income are stock compensation, amortization of technology and depreciation expense.
 There are no intersegment revenues.